cunnellp5/code-log/JS-exercises/basic(150)/jsAnswers/README.md

 ```

 To add more pages:
-- Create a new .js file under `./src/exercises` and copy and paste the template
+- Create a new .js file under `./src/exercises` and copy and paste the template.
+Fill in the blanks
-  - Within that file
+- Then register the file in the main.js
+  - If webpack is watching just refresh the page